sobebarali/node-apis/README.md

 - **Use npx** if you prefer not to install globally
 - **Check the generated files** - they include helpful TODO comments
 - **Customize the types first** before generating the full code
+- **Generated code is TypeScript strict mode ready** - no compilation errors
+- **No external dependencies** - generated repositories are completely self-contained
+- **Use any naming format** - the smart naming system handles everything

 ## 🤝 Contributing